 A Celebration: 200 Louis

 The box serves as a starting point for creativity and innovation, much like the humble beginnings of the House itself.
-From the box, each visionary was given free rein to explore their own innovations and creativity, and the results can be seen around the world.
-This collaborative project is meant to extend beyond Louis’ bicentennial, serving as an exploration of the past while looking towards the future, keeping in mind the Maison’s iconic heritage.
+From the box, each visionary was given free rein to explore their innovations and creativity, and the results can be seen worldwide.
+This collaborative project is meant to extend beyond Louis’ bicentennial, exploring the past while looking towards the future, keeping in mind the Maison’s iconic heritage.

 LV 200 Visionary Trunk